meenalbhatia28/meenalbhatia28.github.io/README.md

 By the end of this section, you have:
 - Renamed the template by your username
 **Rename the forked repository**
-1. Click on the Settings tab located on the right side of the screen.
-2. Scroll down to the Repository name section.
+ Once forked ,you will to page where you can rename your repository
-3. In the field provided, enter the new name for your repository as as {your-username}.github.io .
+1. In the field provided, enter the new name for your repository as as {your-username}.github.io .
 For examples :-for my repository it meenalbhatia28.github.io .
-4. Click on the Rename button to save the changes.
+If there are no duplicate repositories present ,your new name will be automatically be saved my GitHub.

 ### Activating GitHub Pages
 By the end of this section, you have: